etherex/etherex/etherex/WhitePaper.md

 ### Market names
-Follow the "ETH/<name>" convention for the market name, like "ETH/BOB" for BobCoin.
+Market names follow the "ETH/<name>" convention.
+When registering a new market, submit the currency name as a three or four letter uppercase identifier, ex.: "BOB" for BobCoin.

 ### Minimum trade amounts
 When adding a subcurrency, make the minimum trade amount high enough to make economic sense.